-The easiest way to get vitamin D is through sunlight, but multiple factors have limited our exposure this year.
+The easiest way to get vitamin D is through sunlight, but multiple factors limit our exposure.
 COVID-19, heatwaves, wildfire smoke, and increased crime have kept many of us indoors more than usual.
 Now, with the change in season and time, the days have become shorter.
-Some people are wondering about vitamin D status while others are assured, unconcerned, or unaware.
+Some people wonder about their vitamin D status while others are assured, unconcerned, or unaware.
 Are you getting enough vitamin D?
 What is vitamin D?
 Why should we care?
 How much do we need?
 How can we get it now?
 Here is what, why, and how.

 What is Vitamin D?